Call to speak with our helpful office staff9 a.m. to 5 p.m. Monday–Friday, or complete a contact form anytime.

 During hip arthroscopy, your torn labrum is repaired and the prominent part of the bony malformation of your hip may be decompressed.
 Femoral acetabular osteoplasty is a more invasive procedure that is done to remove the prominent bony area from the femoral neck.
 Both procedures restore femoral neck clearance and restore free range of motion in your hip.

 Those who are too young for total hip replacement surgery and those with arthritis that hasn’t advanced are good candidates for surgical treatment.
 However, every patient is unique.
-You and your surgeon at Kayal Orthopaedic Center will determine the course of treatment that is best for you.
+You and your surgeon will determine the course of treatment that is best for you.
 Early diagnosis and surgery improve your chances of a full recovery.
 However, even surgery performed later can lessen pain and improve range of motion.